 - Investigations can lead to a number of different outcomes: no findings so no action, termination, demotion, or smaller annual bonuses.
 In the interim, sometimes employees are transferred to another team or location.

-- One thing for employees to know: human resources is required to follow up/investigate any accusation even if the person who reported it doesn’t want them to.
-That isn’t the reporter’s call to make.
+- One thing for employees to know: human resources is required to follow up/investigate any accusation even if the accused doesn’t want them to.
+That isn’t the accused’s call to make.

 As for the IT worker who shared her story, she’s started a new job and is happier than ever.